-A person may have his driver's license revoked or if a non-resident, his privilege to operate a vehicle within Colorado revoked, for driving a vehicle with a blood alcohol level of 0.08% (.04 for a commercial driver in a commercial motor vehicle and 0.02 for Underage Drinking and Driving) or greater.
+A Colorado resident's driver's privilege may be revoked or, if a non-resident, a driving privilege to operate a vehicle within Colorado may be revoked for driving a vehicle with a blood alcohol level of 0.08% (.04 for a commercial driver in a commercial motor vehicle and 0.02 for Underage Drinking and Driving) or greater.
 This authorization is established in the Per Se law as set forth in 42-2-126 C.R.S. which states the department shall revoke the license of any person upon its determination that the person: